scristobal/playdate-c-api-experiments/README.md

 cmake --build build
 ```

-Or you can use gcc/clang with a preset, eg. `cmake --preset=gcc`
+Or you can use the included preset, eg. `cmake --preset=simulator`

 ### Build for the device